qkeluna/Downlodr/README.md

 Current application has only been packaged for Windows.

+To download current version and learn more about Downlodr, visit site: <a href="https://downlodr.com/">Downlodr Official Site</a>

 ## Features

 - **Download Management**: Track the status of downloads, including currently downloading, finished, and historical download logs